Redaguoti

 4. Select the check mark to commit.

-Screenshot of DAX expression Calendar.
+Screenshot of DAX expression to create a calendar table.

 Here are the first 23 rows of the single-column table you just created.